KyberNetwork/KIPs/KIPs/kip-20.md

 Total KNC remaining in the fund: 23,747,562 KNC

-1. For Trading and Liquidity Growth
+**1. For Trading and Liquidity Growth**

 KNC Amount: 14,447,562 KNC (~61%)

 We plan to continue working with the foundation/core team of each chain to devise strategic trading and liquidity mining initiatives that would bring tens of thousands more users to KyberSwap.
 To complement this, we have been optimizing our pools and liquidity mining strategy to attract more sustainable, long-term liquidity provision instead of just ‘hot money’ mercenary capital.

-We propose that the bulk of the remaining KNC (~62%) be used for activities related to trading and liquidity growth.
+We propose that the bulk of the remaining KNC (~61%) be used for activities related to trading and liquidity growth.
 Some of this KNC would also be used for seeding initial pools, bridging KNC into different chains (supporting KNC on cross-chain bridges), and other ad hoc activities.

 The proposed allocation below is based on a few factors including on-chain volume, liquidity, and Dapp activity, and the amount of incentives already allocated before this phase.
 Allocation % might change given the dynamic nature of each chain, subject to community feedback and future KyberDAO votes.